pragat44/Ncc-Risk-Evacuation/README.md

 To run the full analysis pipeline, execute the following command from the project's root directory: poetry run python ncc_risk_detector/main.py

-Alternatively, you can use the Makefile shortcut (if make is installed): make run
+Alternatively, you can use the Makefile shortcut: make run

 ## 5.4.
 How to Read the Output